 Serverless architectures have had some big hype in recent years, but they’re not ready to support the kind of complex business logic integration found in a full microservices approach.
 However, they are useful for a single process that needs to be parallelized, or a task that will be executed extensively, so going serverless can work well for an isolated service within your microservice ecosystem.

 As you can see, making the jump to a microservices architecture is no easy feat.
 But the benefits of this approach are too powerful to ignore.
 The demand for rapid scalability, speed to market and agile flexibility is being driven by growing user expectations, emerging technological advancements and the need to stay competitive.
-For these reasons, microservices should definitely become an architecture pattern that you have at your disposal.
-The key is to get better at identifying which projects are worth the expertise and work that’s required to establish them and consider the long term implications of limiting your project by a monolithic approach.
+For these reasons, microservices should undoubtedly become an architecture pattern that you have at your disposal.
+The key is to get better at identifying which projects are worth the expertise and work that’s required to establish them and consider the long term implications of limiting your software project by a monolithic approach.

 Get the latest roundup of the most important, interesting and stories from the past week.
 In your inbox every Saturday by 10am.